 Experiencing Hidden Town

 Visitors begin their Hidden Town journey at Old Salem’s historic log church where they watch a short film for context.
 Next, visitors listen to pre-recorded narratives inspired by the lives of 10 enslaved individuals.
-Stories are told in first person and feel as if each historical figure is talking directly to you.
+Stories are told in the first person and feel as if each historical figure is talking directly to you.
 Some of the stories are emotional and painful to hear.
 Outside the log church, visitors can pause to reflect at more than 130 gravesites, many of which remain unmarked.

 From there, a costumed interpreter in period dress guides visitors into the historic St. Philips Moravian Church to retell the story of the public pronouncement of the end of slavery in the very room where it happened.